Kaando2000/openctrol/README.md

      - Set or generate an API key
      - Optionally create a Windows Firewall rule
    - The service will be installed and started automatically

+**Note**: If installation fails with error 1723 or 1603, ensure .NET 8.0 Runtime is installed.
+See [docs/INSTALLER-TROUBLESHOOTING.md](docs/INSTALLER-TROUBLESHOOTING.md) for details.

 3. **Verify installation**
    - Open a browser and navigate to: `http://localhost:44325/api/v1/health`